 \subsection{Practical Details}

-The practical simulation framework is based on Unreal Engine 4 \cite{EpicGames2015}, supporting our requirements for specification of distributions through code and dynamic world generation, while aiming for real-time high photo-realism.
+The practical simulation is based on Unreal Engine 4 \cite{EpicGames2015}, supporting our requirements for specification of distributions through code and dynamic world generation, while aiming for real-time high photo-realism.
 The essential street segments are represented through a discrete set of tiles, where for each tile type spawn volumes govern the finite support bounds of the underlying location sampling for each object and actor.
 In addition, each such tile includes anchor points for attachment with further tiles.
-Figure \ref{figure:tiling} shows a birds eye perspective of a constructed world segment and illustrates the procedural scene generation process described above.
-For additional details on general distribution parameter choices, asset specifics and the spawning bounds we refer the reader to the appendix.
-The use of tiles elegantly encapsulates the generative model's probabilistic sampling properties in practice, while yielding a considerable memory and computation benefit, by strictly limiting the amount of resources to be managed at each time step.
-We simultaneously capture four rendering modes: color video, semantic pixel annotations, depth, and normals.
-Continuous world generation with capture of a video sequence with half-HD ($960\times540$) resolution, from a single camera, achieves $\sim 15$ frames per second (fps) on a consumer NVIDIA GTX-1080.
+Figure \ref{figure:tiling} shows a birds eye perspective of a constructed world segment and illustrates the procedural scene generation process.
+For details on assets, distribution parameter choices, and the spawning bounds we refer to the appendix.
+The use of tiles elegantly encapsulates the generative model's probabilistic sampling properties in practice, while yielding considerable memory and computation benefit by strictly limiting the amount of resources to be managed at each time step.

+We simultaneously capture color video, semantic pixel annotations, depth, and normals.
+Continuous world generation with capture of a video with half-HD ($960\times540$) resolution, from a single camera, achieves $\sim 15$ frames per second (fps) on a consumer GTX-1080 GPU.
 With only the original video and one additional mode, this number increases to $28$ fps.
 In either way, we allow the user to set a desired capturing rate and make use of time dilation, i.e. virtually slowing down the scene, if the same world segment is needed to be captured with higher frame rate or extensive rendering features such as above full-HD resolutions.
-As pointed out in our contributions, we provide a stand-alone executable of our simulator.
+As pointed out in our contributions, we provide a stand-alone simulator executable.
 Here, used content is encrypted and can be used without explicitly sharing licensed assets.
 Arbitrary chains of distribution modifications for video sequences to be generated can be specified through a JSON-config file.
 For inclusion of novel assets we point the reader to our shared source-code.
-We provide more detailed descriptions and usage instructions in the supplementary material.
+We provide more detailed descriptions and usage instructions in the supplementary.